 In addition to the five risk factors, the inspector evaluates building components, equipment, food handling procedures, menu content, and sanitation procedures.
 Physical properties of the facility such as appropriate lighting, fly and vermin control, water supply, backflow and chemical storage are also evaluated during the inspection process.
 Special attention is given to the facilities’ consumer advisory for under-cooked or raw food items as well.

 The inspector also determines if the person in charge can demonstrate a good working knowledge of the food code and can demonstrate active managerial control in the establishment.
 If those competencies are absent, the person in charge may be required to take and successfully pass a course of instruction on food safety.
 Such training is provided by certified private instructors located throughout the state.
 Owners and operators are encouraged to observe the inspection process and take part in dialog with the inspector.
 Inspections are conducted with education as a major component.

 Occasionally, a facility has critical violations.
 In those situations, the inspector conducts a follow-up visit to ensure all corrections have been completed in the specified amount of time.
 If violations are noted that pose a risk to public health and if those violations cannot be immediately corrected in the course of the inspection, the facility may be closed.
 When all violations are corrected and the inspector determines that the establishment no longer poses a risk to the public, it is permitted to resume operation

 Requesting an inspection report

-Food and Drink Establishment Inspections are public record.
+Food and Drink Establishment Inspections are public records.
 Copies of inspection reports are available upon written request.
 Inspection requests must include the name and address of the establishment, the date or timeframe of the requested inspection, and the proposed use of the inspection information.
-Please call 775-687-7533 or write DPBH-EHS, 4150 Technology Way, Suite 101, Carson City, Nevada 89706 for inspection requests or for additional information.
+Please see "Office Locations" for more information.